ilikecoding-197/hellos/README.md

    add the language next to the others in the `main` function.
    Also, add a human-friendly name into the LANG_NAMES dictionary for your language.
 Make sure to test the changes!
+   And actually, once another thing - make sure to add code to increment the total counter for the compiling/running progress bar (another if for your language)
 4. Add instructions in `README.md` on how to install the tool for your language